hanjie-jiang/bias-to-action/_notes/engineering_and_data_structure/Algorithms/Search_Algorithms/Binary_Search_Variations.md

 # Binary Search Variations

 While basic binary search finds if an element exists, many real-world problems require variations of binary search.
 These patterns extend the core concept to solve more complex problems.
+For example, binary search algorithm can be applied onto continuous functions too. which will provide new insight on how to determine a specific function value within a continuous interval.
+This approach broadens the application of binary search from discrete space to continuous functions.
+The mechanism of binary search remains much the same, but instead of comparing the middle element to the target, we compare the middle point x's function value f(x) to the target.

 ## Common Binary Search Patterns